SERG-Delft/serg-delft.github.io/_events/2022-12-20-chandra-techtalk.md

 start: "11:00"
 end: "12:00"
 speaker: Chandra Maddila (Meta)
-where: Hybrid
+where: Zoom & Social Data Lab
 ---

-***Abstract***
+Chandra Maddila is presently a senior engineer at Meta.
+Previously he was Microsoft Research.

-In this techtalk, Chandra Maddilla will present two results he presented last month at ESEC/FSE in Singapore:
+In this techtalk, Chandra Maddilla will present two results from his work at Microsoft Research, that he presented last month at ESEC/FSE in Singapore:

 - ConE: A Concurrent Edit Detection Tool for Large Scale Software Development ([link](https://2022.esec-fse.org/details/fse-2022-journal-first/21/ConE-A-Concurrent-Edit-Detection-Tool-for-Large-Scale-Software-Development))